skeema/skeema/README.md

 ## Status

-This is beta software.
-The API is subject to change.
-Backwards-incompatible changes are generally avoided, but no guarantees are made yet.
-Documentation and usage examples have not yet been completed.
+This is package is intended for production use.
+The release numbering is still pre-1.0 though as the API is subject to minor changes.
+Backwards-incompatible changes are generally avoided whenever possible, but no guarantees are made yet.

 ### Supported databases